 Joe Pye Weed (Eupatorium purpureum) is a ubiquitous perennial plant named after a Native American renowned in his time for using many parts of the plant in creating medicines to cure fevers, typhus, and other illnesses.

-This hardy native perennial grow in great abundance in the eastern US and southern Canada.
+This hardy native perennial grows in great abundance across North America, in the eastern US, the New England area and southern Canada.
 It does well in USDA zones 4 through 9.

 It grows enthusiastically in damp settings such as:

 - The banks of streams

 - Bogs and swales